awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-detector.md

 The `AWS::GuardDuty::Detector` resource specifies a new Amazon GuardDuty detector\.
 A detector is an object that represents the Amazon GuardDuty service\.
 A detector is required for Amazon GuardDuty to become operational\.

+Make sure you use either `DataSources` or `Features` in a one request, and not both\.

 ## Syntax<a name="aws-resource-guardduty-detector-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: